Data presented here may not be the most recent available

 National Mall

 The United States of America (USA) is a federation of 50 states (plus Washington DC), of which 48 are contiguous.
-The other 2 are in the northwest of North America (Alaska), and in the mid-Pacific (Hawaii).
+Alaska is in the northwest bordering Canada and Hawaii is in the mid-Pacific.
 The country borders Canada (north) and Mexico (south).

 Siberians settled America over 15,000 years ago.
 Columbus arrived in 1492 and the Spanish, French and British took control.
 Georgia, in 1732, was the last of 13 colonies of the UK that would become the USA.

 The Declaration of Independence in 1776 led to war with Britain, won in 1783.
 In 1803 the Louisiana Purchase (from France) doubled the USA’s size.
 Spain ceded the Gulf Coast in 1819, Texas was annexed in 1845, the Northwest in 1846, and the Southwest and California in 1848.
-Native tribes were steadily destroyed.
+Native tribes were progressively almost wiped out.

 Tensions with 13 Confederate states led to civil war in 1861 and in 1865 the Union was victorious.
 Alaska was purchased from Russia in 1867 and Hawaii (where Cook landed in 1778) was annexed in 1898.

 Entry into World War 1 in 1917 confirmed the USA as a global power and after Allied victory in World War 2, it competed for influence with the USSR (in the Cold War).
 It was left as the world's only superpower in 1991.
 In 2001 terrorist attacks on the World Trade Centre in New York triggered the ‘War on Terror’ which has influenced its international relations ever since.
+It now competes with China.
 The USA has the world's biggest economy and substantial natural resources.

 The geography of the USA is varied.
 There are a large number of oil and gas bearing sedimentary basins onshore whilst states bordering the Gulf of Mexico and to a lesser extent the waters off California and Alaska have offshore oil and gas fields.